 You change the batteries in your smoke detectors twice a year, and test them every month.
 But do you know what type of smoke detectors you have?
 Or, that having one kind over another may make a difference?

 There are two main smoke detector types, and each has a sensor that detects smoke and fire differently, depending on the origin of the fire.

-The most common smoke alarm type, Ionization alarms are generally more responsive to a flaming fire (for instance, when a lit candle tips over and ignites a towel), according to Underwriters Laboratories.
-These alarms use “ions,” or electrically charged particles, to detect smoke in the air.
+The first smoke detector type, ionization alarms are generally more responsive to a flaming fire (for instance, when a lit candle tips over and ignites a curtain), according to the National Fire Protection Association (NFPA).
+These alarms use “ions,” or electrically charged particles, to help detect smoke in the air.

 So, which alarm to choose?
-While both types of smoke detectors are designed to detect any house fire, no matter the source, each technology has its advantages and can offer an earlier warning over the other, depending on the origin of a fire.
+While both types of smoke detectors are designed to help detect any house fire, no matter the source, each technology has its advantages and can offer an earlier warning over the other, depending on the origin of a fire.

-The challenge is that it’s impossible to predict which type of fire could erupt in your home, which is why the National Fire Protection Association says the best protection is offered by having both alarm technologies in your home.
+The challenge is that it’s impossible to predict which type of fire could erupt in your home, which is why the NFPA says the best protection is offered by having both alarm technologies in your home.

 There are a couple of ways to get this done.

 If your existing detectors are ionization smoke alarms, you can purchase photoelectric smoke alarms and install one next to each ionization unit.
 If you don’t know what type you have, check your owner’s manual.
 (Or, try this tip from the North Eastern Ohio Fire Prevention Association: Take the smoke alarm down and look at the back for either the word “Photoelectric” or “Ionization.”
 You might also see a symbol with the letter “P” or “I” on the back.)

 Another option: If budget allows, consider replacing all of your existing smoke alarms with dual-sensor devices, which combine both ionization and photoelectric technologies in a single unit.